thifranc/shinken-webui-wiki-up/Installing-WebUI-logs-and-availability-modules.md

 ## Mongo-logs

-**TODO** : Document the installation of the broker module.

 This module is embedded in the WebUI.
+You **must not declare** this module in the `webui2.cfg` file or it will break things in the WebUI (such as login ...).

 You only need to install mongodb:

 On Debian/Ubuntu
 ```